awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-lambda-state-machine.md

 Control characters \(`\\u0000` \- `\\u001f` or `\\u007f` \- `\\u009f`\)\.
 Step Functions allows you to create state machine, execution, and activity names that contain non\-ASCII characters\.
 These non\-ASCII names don't work with Amazon CloudWatch\.
 To ensure that you can track CloudWatch metrics, choose a name that uses only ASCII characters\.

-1. Create or enter an IAM role\.
-   + To create a new IAM role for Step Functions, select **Create an IAM role for me**, and enter a **Name** for your role\.
-   + If you have [previously created an IAM role](procedure-create-iam-role.md) with the correct permissions for your state machine, select **Choose an existing IAM role**\.
-Select a role from the drop\-down, or provide an ARN for that role\.
-**Note**
-If you delete the IAM role that Step Functions creates, Step Functions can't recreate it later\.
-Similarly, if you modify the role \(for example, by removing Step Functions from the principals in the IAM policy\), Step Functions can't restore its original settings later\.

 1. In the **State machine definition** pane, add the following state machine definition using the ARN of [the Lambda function that you created earlier](#create-lambda-state-machine-create-lambda-function), for example:

    ```